Malmö stad

 Knowledge and education

-RIKC offers different forms of cooperation and lectures to increase the knowledge regarding the national minority legislation.
-Some examples are the Roma-Swedish history and living conditions of the Roma people today.
-These can take form as conferences, seminars or educations opportunities.
+RIKC offers different forms of cooperation and lectures to increase the knowledge regarding the national minority legislation, antigypsyism historically and living conditions of the Roma minority today.
+These can take form as conferences, seminars or lectures.

-RIKC cooperates with the police authority, region south, regarding a mutual action plan.
-RIKC also highlights days of remembrance and celebration, for example the International Roma day and the Holocaust Remembrance Day.
+RIKC highlights days of remembrance and celebration, for example the International Roma day on the 8th of april.

-Through its work, the centre builds a knowledge bank for the work with minority rights.
+Through its work, the centre aims to build a knowledge bank for the work with minority rights.

 If you are interested in cooperation or in lectures regarding the national minority of Roma, feel free to contact us.